 The vessel is kept in ship shape so that it can still sail out every summer for several "Victory at Sea" reenactment excursions where the ship mock-battles with fighter planes off the coast of Catalina Island.
 Plan ahead if you want to participate, as these all-day events only take place once a month July through September.

 The ship was moved in 2014 from the end of the Cruise Ship Promenade across from the Los Angeles Cruise Terminal to the new Cabrillo Way Marina at the end of Miner Street (Harbor Blvd becomes Miner St).
-You can visit the SS Lane Victory from 9 am to 4 pm for a small fee.
+You can visit the SS Lane Victory for a small fee.
 Free parking is available in front of the ship.Continue to 17 of 21 below.

 17 of 21